Miyuki Ueta: Suspicious deaths

-In the early morning of April 11, 2009, Yabe, a truck driver, was found floating in the Japanese sea off Hokuei.
+In the early morning of 11 April 2009, Yabe, a truck driver, was found floating in the sea off Hokuei.

 In addition to finding sleeping agents in his body, authorities also detected sand in Yabe's lungs (in the case of drowning, it could not be possible for it to enter naturally).
 There were too many unnatural elements surrounding the death, and it was concluded that the possibility of murder was very high.